 Rio's beautiful beaches are a haven for petty thieves and bag-snatchers who routinely operate on the shore, but a more frightening type of crime has emerged.

-Huge gangs of young thieves swoop onto a beach rushing through the crowd stealing bags and ripping jewellery from bather's necks.
-The experience is frightening and usually causes a panic among beach-goers as they try to escape the drag net.
+Huge gangs of young thieves swoop onto a beach, rushing through crowds stealing bags and ripping jewelry from bather's necks.
+The experience is frightening and usually causes panic among beach-goers as they try to escape the drag net.

-The arrastoes (Portugese for big drag) used to be common some years back, but diappeared when conditions in the favelas (slums) were improved.
-Here's amateur video of one happening on Ipanema beach in 2015.
-Scores of people were robbed and there was a panic.
+The arrastoes (Portugese for big drag) used to be common years back, but disappeared when conditions in the favelas (slums) were improved.
+Watch this video to see it happening on Ipanema beach in 2015.
+Scores of people were robbed, and there was a huge panic among the crowd.

-Copacabana is the most renowned, but the local favourites Ipanema and Leblon are growing in popularity among tourists.
+Copacabana is the most well-known beach in Rio, but the local favorites Ipanema and Leblon are growing in popularity among travelers.
 The water isn't particularly clean, especially around the channel at Leblon.